Suneel Gupta Sizzle Reel

 Suneel is also a lawyer and filmmaker.
 He started his career in the Clinton White House where he served as a speechwriter, learning from West Wing staffers like Michael McCurry and Rahm Emanuel.
 A few years later, he was asked to co-author the national platform for the Democratic Party.

 In the media world, Suneel blogged for MTV and produced the Kahani Movement, an interactive film project about the first generation of Indian-Americans, which debuted at South by Southwest with his brother, Dr. Sanjay Gupta (CNN).
 He also worked for the president of Sony Pictures Television when the studio was investing in new creative concepts like Breaking Bad.

 Suneel has always moved quickly.
 In less than six years total, he earned a BS from the University of Michigan, an MBA from the Kellogg School of Management, and a JD from Northwestern University School of Law.
-He also is the co-founder and board director at Gross National Happiness Center of America in partnership with the Kingdom of Bhutan.
+He also is the co-founder at Gross National Happiness Center of America in partnership with the Kingdom of Bhutan.